 For most regions within glaciers in Iceland and elsewhere, conditions are such that water will have a tendency to flow away from the eruption site.
 As a consequence, a depression will form in the ice surface above the subglacial eruption site.
 The resulting slope in the ice surface into the depression will cause ice flow into it, partly counteracting the subsidence.
-It is during this, initially fully subglacial stage, that ice melting in a subglacial eruption is expected to be highest.
+It is during this, initially fully subglacial eruption is expected to be highest.